Version

 Another trick consist in picking into the content of {env_info} to produce highly customized version strings.
 This can be done because {env_info} is kept as a dict:

-from click_extra import command, extra_version_option
+from click_extra import version_option

-message="{prog_name} {version}, from {module_file} (Python {env_info[python][version]})"
+message="{prog_name} {version}, from {module_file} (Python {env_info[python][version]})",

 )